WBIX: WNAC

-The year 1935, also saw the hiring of Fred B. Cole, a young announcer who would spend more than 50 years on the air, most of them in Boston at various stations.
+Fred B. Cole, a young announcer who would spend more than 50 years on the air, most of them in Boston at various stations, was hired in 1935.
 Cole left WNAC for network radio, and returned to Boston at WHDH (850 AM) in 1946.
 In 1937, WNAC became an NBC Red Network affiliate after losing CBS to WEEI (590 AM).
-Four years later, WNAC's frequency changed to 1260 kilocycles.
-In 1942, to comply with anti-duopoly regulations established by the Federal Communications Commission, WAAB was moved to Worcester, about 40 miles west of Boston.
+Four years later, the North American Regional Broadcasting Agreement changed WNAC's frequency to 1260 kHz.
+In 1942, to comply with anti-duopoly regulations established by the Federal Communications Commission (FCC), WAAB was moved to Worcester, about 40 mi west of Boston.
 At the same time, WNAC lost NBC Red Network affiliation to WBZ.
 With WAAB having been moved out of Boston, WNAC took over the Mutual affiliation.
 The Colonial Network was also shut down, with Yankee picking up many of its programs; in other parts of New England, however, the only change for some former Colonial programming was in the time periods of these shows.

+1947 advertisement for the Yankee Network, with WNAC as the originating station.

 In December 1942, the Winter Street Corp., the holding company for Shepard family interests—including WNAC and the Yankee Network—announced it would be sold to The General Tire & Rubber Company for $1.24 million.
 Winter Street was controlled by trusts set up for two of the children of founder John Shepard Jr.: John Shepard III (general manager of WNAC and Yankee); and Robert Shepard, who managed the family's remaining department store in Providence; the transactions, and the closing of the Shepard Stores location in Boston in 1937, were viewed as a strategy to convert the elder Shepard's assets to cash.
 John Shepard III remained with the station as general manager under a five-year contract.
 The son of General Tire president William F. O'Neil, William M. O'Neil, Jr., had already owned and operated WJW (850 AM) in Akron/Cleveland since 1940, but did so independently of his father and the manufacturer.

 Later that same month, the FCC approved the transaction after securing an affidavit from General Tire's president that "no better deal" would be offered the tire company to buy "time, facilities and services" on Yankee Network stations, and that General Tire would "never" use its ownership to gain an unfair advertising advantage over competitors.
 Some 40 years later, the company was forced to exit broadcasting for reasons including illegal reciprocal trade agreements.
 In addition to WNAC and the two networks, the sale included WEAN, WAAB, WICC in Bridgeport, Connecticut; and experimental FM stations in Paxton, Massachusetts, and Mount Washington, New Hampshire.